When are you reopening?

 Is VERA wheelchair accessible?
 Is there designated wheelchair/accessible seating?

 Yes!
 Our front (show) door is located at the bottom of a ramp, & our office door is located at street level with a long hallway that goes through our recording studio to a wheelchair elevator that goes from the studio to backstage/ground level.
 This means that whichever door you enter, it’s possible for a chair to get to our main floor/showroom.
 The showroom currently doesn’t have a designated area for disabled seating or wheelchairs; the show room is mainly one big open space, but we’d be happy to figure out how to designate an area if need be.
-For a photo of the showroom & stage, please click here.
+Restrooms are on the ground level and are wheelchair accessible and gender-neutral.
+For other accessibility questions, please contact email@example.com.

 Can I work off community service hours here?